kimtienly/inteliplan_docker/README.md

 More details of the paper is available at [our project page](https://kimtienly.github.io/InteLiPlan/).

+# Prerequisites
+- Docker
+- Git lfs (there is an example model in this repository)

 # Docker usage
 Use the following command to:
 - build